About the course

 Careers and employability

-After completing this course there are a number of options and routes that you can take.
-You could choose to continue your studies and go onto a higher education course or pursue a career in an agriculture-related industry.
+After completing this course, there are a number of options and routes that you can take.
+You could choose to continue your studies into Higher Education or pursue a career in an agriculture-related industry.
+There is an option, once you have achieved the right combination of results, to continue your studies into one of Brackenhurst NTU’s degree courses.

 For 2020 entry you'll need: